im-open/isolated-externals-plugin/README.md

   ...
 ```

-For the `externals` above, your `IsolatedExternalsPlugin` cofniguration might look like the following:
+For the `externals` above, your `IsolatedExternalsPlugin` configuration might look like the following:

 ```javascript
 new IsolatedExternalsPlugin({